cschreib/lxgui/README.md

 * **Fully documented**.
 Every class in the library is documented.
 Doxygen documentation is included (and available on-line [here](https://cschreib.github.io/lxgui/html/annotated.html) for the C++ API, and [here](https://cschreib.github.io/lxgui/lua/index.html) for the Lua API).
 * **Design with XML and Lua files**.
 The library can use a combination of XML files (for GUI structure) and Lua scripts (for event handling, etc) to construct a fully functional GUI.
 One can also create everything directly C++ if the flexibility of Lua+XML is not required.
 * **Internationalization and localization support**.
 The library supports translatable text with a fully flexible system, allowing correct display of the GUI in multiple languages.
 This is optional: if only one language is required, one can just hard-code strings without worrying about translations.
 At present, only left-to-right languages with roman characters (and their accentuated variants) are supported.
 * **A familiar API...**.
-The XML and Lua API are directly inspired from World of Warcraft's successful GUI system.
+The XML and Lua APIs are directly inspired from World of Warcraft's successful GUI system.
 It is not an exact copy, but most of the important features are there (virtual widgets, inheritance, ...).
-* **Caching**.
-The whole GUI can be cached into screen-sized render targets, so that interfaces with lots of widgets render extremely fast (provided it is not animated, and mostly event-driven).

 **For a quick demonstration and introduction.** A WebAssembly live demo is accessible on-line [here](https://cschreib.github.io/lxgui/demo/lxgui-test-opengl-sdl-emscripten.html) (if your browser supports WebGL2) or [here](https://cschreib.github.io/lxgui/demo/lxgui-test-sdl-emscripten.html) (if your browser only supports WebGL1).
 Bootstrap examples are available in the `gui/examples` directory in this repository, and demonstrate the steps required to include lxgui in a CMake project.